azmigueldario/SFU_notebook/2023_nextflow_training.md

 - Expansion of variables sometimes requires the use of single quotes
 -  How to define functions in the groovy language added note

+## 20230605 - Learning about modularization

+- Learn about how to use processes created in other modules, the framework for the nf-core project
+- Understood how to pipe and manage outputs from processes into others inside a workflow
+- Read about defining workflow scope, workflow input/output, and calling out named workflows.
+- Reviewed how to set up and call a configuration file